Skip to main content

 © visitBerlin, Foto: Jessica Zumpfe

-The official afterparty for CSD on the Spree starts at 9 pm in the Osthafen harbour.
-In addition to two floors, you can expect a food court and plenty of outdoor bars in the garden.
-Party tickets for landlubbers are available online at Canalpride - also as a combination ticket for the big harbour party plus Chantal's House of Shame.
+The official afterparty for Canal Pride 2025 starts at 9 pm in the Osthafen.
+In addition to two floors and seven DJs, you can expect an outdoor garden with a wheel of fortune, food court and plenty of outdoor bars.
+Party tickets for landlubbers are available online at Canalpride - also as a combined ticket for the big harbour party plus Chantal's House of Shame.

 Where: various locations on the Spree